 On our way to the works we noticed a curious old relic of a past generation, in the shape of an ancient and very rusty locomotive, which we were afterwards informed was probably built “when Adam was young”.
 This statement was, however, indigestible since although it was a very antiquated piece of mechanism, it was evidently not so ancient as “old George’s” first attempt, since the cylinders were placed in the position adopted at the present day, namely, under the smoke box.

 Still it looked a queer old thing and proved how little at first the principle now so well understood, that to gain power and speed was once appreciated.

 Everything about the engine appeared to have been constructed with a view to lightness.
-It ran on four wheels, the leaders being about three feet in diameter, and the trailing wheels, which were of course the drivers, some five feet; in fact it was altogether a most unlikely looking affair to its duty at the head of the “Flying Dutchman” or the”Irish mail”.
-Wonderful as the performances of the “Rocket” or even the “Sanspareil” were to the good folks at the early part f the century, the days of even this improved locomotive have passed away, and its contemporaries have given place to magnificent new engines capable of taking a hundred an fifty tons at the rate of sixty miles an hour.
-Meanwhile the old machine forms a rusting laughing stock.
+It ran on four wheels, the leaders being about three feet in diameter, and the trailing wheels, which were of course the drivers, some five feet; in fact it was altogether a most unlikely looking affair to do its duty at the head of the “Flying Dutchman” or the”Irish mail”.
+Wonderful as the performances of the “Rocket” or even the “Sanspareil” were to the good folks at the early part of the century, the days of even this improved locomotive have passed away, and its contemporaries have given place to magnificent new engines capable of taking a hundred an fifty tons at the rate of sixty miles an hour.
+Meanwhile the old machine forms a rusty laughing stock.